 \section{Summary and discussion}

-We have constructed a novel, practical nuclear model based on the quark degrees of freedom, namely the quarkyonic quark-meson coupling (QQMC) model, in which not only the variation of nucleon structure, i.e the scalar polarizability, but also the effect of Pauli blocking at the quark level are taken into account.
+We have constructed a novel, practical nuclear model based on the quark degrees of freedom, namely the quarkyonic quark-meson coupling (QQMC) model, in which not only the variation of nucleon structure but also the effect of Pauli blocking at the quark level are taken into account.
 In the QQMC model, a relativistic, gaussian quark wavefunction is adopted to describe the structure of nucleon.

 We summarize the present study as follows: \begin{enumerate} \item The quark saturation density, $\rho_{sat}$, is very sensitive to the quark wavefunction.
-In the present calculation, we have chosen the relativistic gaussian wavefunction, and, due to the lower component of the wavefunction, the value of $\rho_{sat}$ turns out to be higher than that in the NR case.
+In the present calculation, we have chosen a relativistic gaussian wavefunction.
+Due to the lower component of the relativistic wavefunction, the value of $\rho_{sat}$ turns out to be higher than that in the NR case.
 Furthermore, it is also important to consider the c.m. correction to the estimate of a nucleon radius properly.
-For example, in the case of the ideal (SNM) Fermi gas with $r_p = 0.8$ fm, we found that $\rho_{sat} = 1.63 \rho_0$, which is higher than in the NR case by about $28\%$.
+For example, in the case of SNM in the ideal Fermi gas with $r_p = 0.8$ fm, we found $\rho_{sat} = 1.63 \rho_0$, which is higher than in the NR case by about $28\%$.
 In contrast, when the nuclear interaction is included, the quark saturation density is reduced because the nucleon size is swollen in matter.
-In case of $r_p = 0.8$ fm in SNM, we found that $\rho_{sat}^\ast = 1.46 \rho_0$, which is lower than the value of $1.63$ by about $10\%$.
+In case of $r_p = 0.8$ fm in SNM, we found $\rho_{sat}^\ast = 1.46 \rho_0$, which is lower than the value of $1.63$ by about $10\%$.
 Thus, the quark saturation density in SNM becomes eventually larger by about $15\%$, compared with the value in the NR case.
 We note that $\rho_{sat}^\ast$ in PNM is roughly $22\%$ lower than that in SNM.
-In the present calculation, $\rho_{sat}^\ast$ is larger than $\rho_0$ when $r_p \leq 0.9$ fm in SNM, while, if $r_p = 1.0$ fm, the quarkyonic phase might exist even in normal nuclei.
-Although in the present paper we have not studied the case of $r_p = 1.0$ fm in detal, it is certainly interesting to examine such possibility~\cite{PhysRevC.110.025201, PhysRevC.110.045203, nikolakopoulos2025quarkphasespacedistributions}.
+In the present calculation, $\rho_{sat}^\ast$ in SNM is {\it never} below the nuclear saturation density, $\rho_0$, which is consistent with the present status of nuclear experiments.